slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On family and friends

 <!--
+#q["The only way to have a friend is to be one." -- Ralph Waldo Emerson $  1803  $]
 + @NavalismHQ -- "Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
 - If they are not in front of you, leave them behind.
 Transactional friendships decrease your happiness.
+#q["A friend to all is a friend to none." -- Aristotle $  -384  $]
 -->

 > *"True friendship can exist only between equals."
 -- Plato [-427]*

-Life is meant to be lived in community but don’t settle for a place where you’re tolerated.
+Life is meant to be lived in community, but don’t settle for a place where you’re tolerated.
 Go where you’re celebrated.

 Be independent from your family but loyal at the same time.
-Keep your friends for friendship but work with the skilled and competent.
-Resist the temptation of working with family and friends.
+Keep friends for friendship but work with the skilled and competent.
+Resist working with family and friends.
 Peers are peers, not boss and employee.
-You will waste your life trying to make those around into who you want them to be.
+You will waste your life trying to make those around you into who you want them to be.

 > *"Your friends are the ones that go to your funeral in a day of rain."
 -- vox populi*